sasimapatterson/tech-blog/README.md

 ## Tech Use
 * Handlebars.js : is a template engin that makes it easy to seperate HTML from the code that powers it. (https://sabe.io/tutorials/getting-started-with-handlebars-js)

+* CSS : for styling the template.

+* Heroku :